-LIFO has become popular because of inflation and the fact that the U.S. income tax rules permit companies to use LIFO.
-With LIFO a company is able to match its recent, more-inflated costs with its sales thereby reporting less taxable income than would occur under another cost flow assumption.
-Also, the matching of the latest costs with recent sales is a better indicator of the company's current profitability (as opposed to matching older lower costs with recent sales revenues).
+LIFO became popular due to inflation and the fact the U.S. income tax rules permit corporations (and other businesses) to use LIFO.
+With LIFO a corporation is able to match its recent, more-inflated costs with its sales thereby reporting less taxable income than would occur using another cost flow assumption.
+LIFO is justified because matching the latest costs with the latest sales revenues is a better indicator of the corporation's current profitability (as opposed to matching older lower costs with recent sales revenues).